eliotstutt/BI-Portfolio/car_subscription_dashboard/readme.md

 🚗 **Car Subscription Service Dashboard**

-This repository contains a quick mock-up dashboard I created for an interview to demonstrate my understanding of <br>key business intelligence metrics and dashboard design.
+This repository contains a quick mock-up dashboard I created for an interview to demonstrate my understanding <br>of key business intelligence metrics and dashboard design.

 <br>